PhD in Planning and Public Affairs

 Disciplinary Track Course Work

 Students entering with a master's degree from an accredited planning, public administration, or nonprofit management program may not need to take coursework to fulfill this requirement.
-Instead, these students can focus their coursework on their research concentration.
+Instead, these students can focus their coursework related to their research focus.

 Community and Regional Planning